milonmaze/privacy-terms-observatory/www.booking.com/content/privacy.html.md

 In certain cases, we also provide some additional historical info about you to the Trip Provider.
 This includes whether you’ve already booked with them in the past, the number of completed bookings you’ve made with Booking.com, a confirmation that no misconduct has been reported about you, the percentage of bookings you’ve canceled in the past, or whether you’ve given reviews about past bookings.

 If you have a question about your Trip, we may contact the Trip Provider to handle your request.
-Unless payment is made during the booking process through the Booking.com website, we’ll forward your credit card details to the booked Trip Provider for handling (assuming you provide us those details).
+Unless payment is made during the booking process, via the Booking.com website, we will forward your credit card details to the booked Trip Provider for further handling (assuming you’ve provided us with those details).

-In cases of Trip Reservation-related disputes, we may provide the Trip Provider with your contact details, including your email address and info about the Trip Reservation process needed to handle the dispute.
-This may include a copy of your reservation confirmation as proof that a Trip Reservation was actually made.
+In cases of Trip Reservation-related claims or disputes, we may provide the Trip Provider with your contact details and other information about the booking process, as needed to resolve the situation.
+This can include, but might not be limited to, your email address and a copy of your reservation confirmation as proof that a Trip Reservation was made or to confirm reasons for cancellation.

+For completeness, Trip Providers will further process your personal data outside of the control of Booking.com.
+Trip Providers may also ask for additional personal data, for instance to provide additional services, or to comply with local restrictions.
+If available, please read the Privacy Statement of the Trip Provider to understand how they process your personal data.

-Sometimes, at the direction of the Trip Provider, we’ll need to share your personal data with parties related to the Trip Provider to finalize and administer your reservation.
-These parties might include other entities of a hotel group or service providers who are handling the data on the Trip Provider’s behalf.
+Connectivity Providers: Note: Certain Trip Providers may need us to share your personal data with a contracted Connectivity Provider in order to be able to finalize and administer your reservation.
+Connectivity providers act on behalf of Trip Providers and help them to manage their reservations.

 Your local Booking.com office: To support the use of Booking.com services, your details may be shared with subsidiaries of the Booking.com corporate group, including for customer service.
 To find out more about the Booking.com corporate group, visit About Booking.com.